West White Pine Mtn C-46

 Thanks - Frank Courtell

-Best route Easiest way to get there is to take the Pingree Park road from Colo.
+Original Best route Easiest way to get there is to take the Pingree Park road from Colo.
 Hwy 14 (Poudre Canyon).
 Head south on the PP road to across from the Jack’s Gulch Recreation area.
 Turn onto the Flowers road headed east.
-(4WD required from here) Go approximately 2 miles.
+(ROAD CLOSED TO VEHICLES ) Go approximately 2 .6miles.
 There are two ridges that the road climbs.
 After the road descends from the second ridge there is a bermed off road leading to the right just as the main road makes a left.
 (Coords are : 40 37 24.2 N 105 29 05.4 W .)
-Followed this bermed road to the wrecksite You should be able to find a few scraps of aluminum here and there in the road which probably fell off the trucks as the wreckage was being hauled away.
+Follow this bermed road first west, then east, then UP to the wrecksite You should be able to find a few scraps of aluminum here and there in the road which probably fell off the trucks as the wreckage was being hauled away.
+Update May 2014- Air dropped hay has covered much of the burned-off mountain making the trail much more difficult to follow than previously.

 Trips to find the C-46 (no pictures)